junxit/us-congress-bills-117/bill.md

       - **(ii)** ineligible for a visa or travel to the United States; and
       - **(iii)** otherwise ineligible to be admitted or paroled into the United States or to receive any other benefit under the Immigration and Nationality Act (8 U.S.C.
 1101 et seq.).
     - **(B)** *Current visas revoked*
-      - **(i)** *In general* The visa or other documentation issued to an alien on the list required by subsection (a)(1) shall be revoked, regardless of when such visa or other documentation is or was issued.
+      - **(i)** *In general* The issuing consular officer, the Secretary of State, or the Secretary of Homeland Security (or a designee of one of such Secretaries) shall, in accordance with section 221(i) of the Immigration and Nationality Act (8 U.S.C.
+1201(i)), revoke any visa or other entry documentation issued to an alien on the list required by subsection (a)(1) regardless of when the visa or other entry documentation is issued.
-      - **(ii)** *Effect of revocation* A visa or other entry documentation revoked under clause (i) shall, in accordance with section 221(i) of the Immigration and Nationality Act (8 U.S.C.
-1201(i)), no longer be valid for travel to the United States.
+      - **(ii)** *Effect of revocation* A visa or other entry documentation revoked under clause (i) shall—
+        - **(I)** take effect immediately; and
+        - **(II)** automatically cancel any other valid visa or entry documentation that is in the alien’s possession.
 - **(d)** *Exceptions*
   - **(1)** *Exception for intelligence, law enforcement, and national security activities* Sanctions under this section shall not apply to any authorized intelligence, law enforcement, or national security activities of the United States.
   - **(2)** *Exception to comply with united nations headquarters agreement* Sanctions under subsection (c)(2) shall not apply with respect to the admission of an alien to the United States if the admission of the alien is necessary to permit the United States to comply with the Agreement regarding the Headquarters of the United Nations, signed at Lake Success June 26, 1947, and entered into force November 21, 1947, between the United Nations and the United States, the Convention on Consular Relations, done at Vienna April 24, 1963, and entered into force March 19, 1967, or other applicable international obligations.
-- **(e)** *Waiver*
+  - **(3)** *Exception relating to the provision of humanitarian assistance* Sanctions under this section may not be imposed with respect to transactions or the facilitation of transactions for—
+    - **(A)** the sale of agricultural commodities, food, medicine, or medical devices;
+    - **(B)** the provision of humanitarian assistance;
+    - **(C)** financial transactions relating to humanitarian assistance or for humanitarian purposes; and
+    - **(D)** transporting goods or services that are necessary to carry out operations relating to humanitarian assistance or humanitarian purposes.
-  - **(1)** *In general* The President may, on a case-by-case basis and for periods not to exceed 180 days each, waive the application of sanctions or restrictions imposed with respect to a foreign person under this section if the President certifies to the appropriate congressional committees not later than 15 days before such waiver is to take effect that the waiver is vital to the national security interests of the United States.
+- **(e)** *Waiver* The President may, on a case-by-case basis and for periods not to exceed 180 days each, waive the application of sanctions or restrictions imposed with respect to a foreign person under this section if the President certifies to the appropriate congressional committees not later than 15 days before such waiver is to take effect that the waiver is vital to the national interest of the United States.
-  - **(2)** *Sunset* The authority to issue a waiver under paragraph (1) shall terminate on the date that is 2 years after the date of enactment of this Act.
 - **(f)** *Regulations*
   - **(1)** *In general* The President shall, not later than 180 days after the date of the enactment of this Act, prescribe regulations as necessary for the implementation of this Act.
   - **(2)** *Notification to Congress* Not later than 10 days before the prescription of regulations under paragraph (1), the President shall notify the appropriate congressional committees regarding the proposed regulations and the provisions of this Act that the regulations are implementing.